EU Backs Abolishing Summer And Winter Time Changes; 84 Percent Agree

 If the proposal is adopted, each member nation will be able to decide "whether to go for permanent summer or wintertime (or a different time)," the EU said in its callout for the public to weigh in.

-More people responded to the online question about switching between summer and winter time than to any other of the bloc's previous surveys, the European Commission says.
+More people responded to the online question about switching between summer and winter time than to any of the bloc's previous surveys, the European Commission says.

 The issue of ending daylight saving time was put on the agenda by European Commission President Jean-Claude Juncker — whom the BBC quotes saying on Friday that millions of people "believe that in future, summer time should be year-round, and that's what will happen."